Why should you do financial planning right now? Um, maybe you shouldn’t.

 My hope for people is that financial planning is never urgent in the sense that you’re under a crunch to make a good decision about something.
 Instead, I hope for urgency to get what you want from life.
 I hope for urgency around your awesome, unique vision of the future.
 And I know the way you get there is more consistent attention, more clarity and discussions, so when the big decisions come up, you know what to do.

-And if you want some help with that – always happy to chat about it.
+And if you want some help with that – always happy to chat about it with you.